Homeschool Writing – How to Teach Kids How to Write

 How to teach handwriting

-When my children start writing, we begin with Handwriting without Tears.
-The reason I like this particular program is that it starts very slow, is extremely thorough, and is largely successful at producing excellent handwriting.
-Below, I will break out a step-by-step approach, but I want to remind you that every child is different.
+I will be showing you a step-by-step approach to teaching handwriting, but I want to remind you that every child is different.
 The ages are loose guidelines.
 The most important thing to evaluate is your own child’s skill set.

 Ages 3-4